Mental Illness Part 7 – What Parents Need to Know About Major Depression

 Medication, counseling, and healthy lifestyle choices are standard treatment.
 Sadly, it can take up to 6 weeks for a prescribed medication to begin working.
 That’s a long time, especially if the person is suicidal.
 This is the most diffcult part of treating a mental illness.
 And our bodies area always changing.
 A medication might work well for a while, then something shifts and it stops working or needs adjusted.
 Sometimes, several different combinations will need to be tried.
 This may be an ongoing process that needs to be accepted.

 A therapist friend of mine insists that counseling combined with medication is the best approach for treating any mental illness.
 Not just one approach to the exclusion of the other.
-Medication simply helps to regulate their mood so that their deeper issues can be addressed, feelings can be processed.
+Medication simply helps to regulate a person’s mood so that their deeper issues can be addressed and feelings can be processed.
 Peer support groups are always helpful.

 Recovery